enr/grails-json-api/README.md

       root = '/jsonapiroot'
       // version v1:
       v1 {
         // supported endpoints for v1
         endpoints {
           // /jsonapiroot/v1/person
           person {
             // no configuration is needed, apart for the endpoint declaration
             // in this case the class is resolved looking for the domain Person }
           book {
             // you can specify class
             domain = 'mypkg.Book'
           }
           // you can use the endpoints you want people {
             domain = 'mypkg.Person'
+            // you can set allowed actions;
-              allowed = ['show', 'list']
+            // if client calls action out or this list a 405 response is given. allowed = ['show', 'list']
           }
         }
       }
     }
   }